Nech-C/Nech-C/README.md

 I'm Xiaokun Chen, a Computer Science graduate from the University of South Carolina, pursuing my Master's degree at the University of Massachusetts Lowell.
 I'm based in Massachusetts, USA.

 ## 🎓 Education
-- Master's in Computer Science, University of Massachusetts Lowell *(In Progress)*
+- Master's in Computer Science, University of Massachusetts Lowell
 - Bachelor's in Computer Science, University of South Carolina

 ## 🔬 Interests